 - The measurement of your prescription or refractive errors

 - Complete dilation to view the back of the eye or the retina

 - Measurement of pupil size

-Your decision to have LASIK laser vision correction is a serious decision.
+Your decision to have refractive eye surgery is a serious decision.
 Ultimately, you will be the one to make the final decision.
-When selecting a LASIK surgeon it is important to select a surgeon that can honestly explain your visual needs.
-In 98% of LASIK cases, the visual outcome is 20/40 or better, however, this is a surgical procedure and risk is still involved.
+When selecting a surgeon it is important to select a surgeon that can honestly explain your visual needs.
+In most refractive surgery cases, the visual outcome is excellent.
+However, this is a surgical procedure and risk is still involved.
 This is why selecting a surgeon with a vast amount of experience is important.
-The ultimate goal of LASIK is to reduce your dependence on glasses and contact lenses.
-LASIK does not always create perfect 20/20 vision, though most cases are successful in improving vision.
+The ultimate goal of refractive surgery is to reduce your dependence on glasses and contact lenses.
+Refractive surgery does not always create perfect vision, though most cases are successful in improving vision.
 Ask the right questions before selecting your surgeon.
-Make sure that your surgeon of choice has the right answers, the best technology, and the experience under his belt to ensure a safe and effective procedure.
+Make sure that your surgeon of choice has the right answers, the best technology, and the experience under his or her belt to ensure a safe and effective procedure.
 It is possible that this is one of the most important decisions that you will ever make.
 This is your eyes and your life.